himmAllRight/himmAllRight-source/content/post/foundryvtt-service-ansible-role.md

 foundrydata_dir: "/home/{{ user }}/foundrydata"
 ```
 This defines a few default veriables that will be used in the service file
 template, as well as in the tasks file.
-These variables can optionally be
+The variables can optionally be
 over-ridden when running a playbook, but they will default to these values if
 not specified.